BetaHydri/GetADGroupMembersFSP/README.md

 # GetADGroupMembersFSP

 ## Overview
 GetADGroupMembersFSP is a .NET console application that retrieves members of an Active Directory group.
 It allows for recursive retrieval of nested group members and can export the results to a CSV file.
-The application can prompt for credentials if not provided and handle authentication errors.
+The application will prompt for credentials if a foreignSecurityPrincipal has been found as member of the group.

 ## Features
-- Parse command-line arguments for group name, recursive retrieval, output CSV file, CSV delimiter, username, password, and domain.
+- Parse command-line arguments for group name, recursive retrieval, output CSV file, CSV delimiter, and debug mode.
 - Retrieve members of a specified Active Directory group.
 - Optionally retrieve members recursively from nested groups.
 - Export the results to a specified CSV file.
 - Display additional information such as the domain name, group name, total members, unique members, and direct group memberships.
+- Enable debug mode for detailed logging and troubleshooting during execution.
 - Prompt for credentials if not provided and handle authentication errors.

 ## Prerequisites